ResponsibleTechWork/RespTechWork-website/_tools/pledge-works.md

 Pledge Works is a tool we developed to bridge the gap between good intentions and everyday product decisions.
 Its core idea is to **write pledges for better outcomes** at every step of your existing processes, in cascading levels of granularity.

 {% include img.html img="/tools/Pledge_Works-formula.webp" alt="Pledge Works formula: values + context = pledges.
-Values are drawn as a blue circle, context as a black square, and they combine into a purple square within circle to illustrate the Pledge Works approach." %}
+Values are drawn as a blue circle, context as a black square, and they combine into a purple square within a circle to illustrate the Pledge Works approach." %}

 The goals of Pledge Works are to: